Extended Affinity Propagation: Global Discovery and Local Insights: Affinity Propagation

 \section{Affinity Propagation}

-Before developing our algorithm in Sec.~\ref{sec:eap}, we first give an overview of AP in this section to describe the mathematical foundations as well as to set up the notation needed for subsequent sections.
-For AP, given $N$ data points along with the pairwise similarities $s(i,j)$, the aim is to find clusters such that \textit{the sum of pairwise similarities between data points and their exemplars is maximized}:
+In Affinity Propagation each cluster is represented using an exemplar.
+The exemplar itself is a data point belonging to the respective cluster.
+Given the dataset $\mathcal{X} = \{x_,x_2,\cdots,x_n\}$ and the pairwise similarity matrix $\Svec$, the goal in AP is to find exemplars and cluster assignments such that the sum of pairwise similarities between the data points and the exemplars associated with the respective clusters assigned to the data points is maximized:

-Where $c_i$ refers to the exemplar selected by the data point $i$ and $s(j,j)$ represents the \textit{preference} of data point $j$ to become an exemplar.
-In case of no additional a priori information $s(j, j)$ is assigned the same value $p$ for all points where $p$ is a parameter of the algorithm.
-Note that AP does not impose any constraints on the pairwise similarities.
-The constraint mentioned in \eqref{obj-1}, known as \textit{consistency constraint}, forces that if a point $j$ is declared as exemplar by some other point(s), it must choose itself as an exemplar too, hence promoting compact clusters. \eqref{obj-1} is an NP-Hard combinatorial optimization \cite{inmar_thesis}.
-AP solves it sub-optimally in $\mathcal{O}(N^2)$ computations using max-sum algorithm \cite{maxprod}.
-For this purpose we reformulate the problem as follows: Let us define a matrix $\bm{H} \in \{0,1\}^{N \times N}$ of binary variables $h_{ij}$, where $h_{ij} = 1 \iff c_i = j$.
-Since every data point can choose only one exemplar, the objective function in \eqref{obj-1} can be written as:
+where $s_{ij} = \Svec(i,j) \in \reals$ and $c_i$ refers to the exemplar selected by the data point $x_i$, which also determines the cluster for $x_i$ since each cluster is associated with a single exemplar. $s_{jj}$ represents the preference of data point $x_j$ to become an exemplar.
+In case of no additional a priori information $s_{jj}$ is assigned the same value $p$ for all data points where $p$ is a hyperparameter of the algorithm, representing the initial desire of each point to become an exemplar.
+Hence in AP, initially each data point is treated as a potential exemplar and, therefore, initialization issues are circumvented.
+The constraint $c_{c_j} = c_j$, known as the consistency constraint, forces that if a data point $x_i$ is chosen as exemplar by some other point(s), it must choose itself as it's exemplar too, hence promoting compact clusters.
+The self preference $p$ in conjunction with the consistency constraint, which motivates compact clusters, acts as a soft initial guidance for AP to determine the number of clusters needed for the dataset.

-Let us denote $ith$ row and $jth$ column of $\bm{H}$ by $\bm{H}[i,:]$ and $\bm{H}[:,j]$ respectively.
+\eqref{eq:APobjsum} is an NP-Hard combinatorial optimization problem \cite{inmar_thesis}.
+AP solves it sub-optimally in $\mc{O}(n^2)$ computations using max-sum algorithm.
+For this purpose we present the reformulated version of AP, described in \cite{dueckthesis}, involving binary optimization variables: Let us define a matrix $\Bvec \in \{0,1\}^{n \times n}$ of binary variables $b_{ij} = \Bvec(i,j)$, where $b_{ij} = 1 \iff c_i = j$. $\Bvec (i,:)$ can be considered as a one hot encoding of $c_i$.
+Since every data point can choose only one exemplar, the objective function in \eqref{eq:APobjsum} can be written as:

 We can reformulate \eqref{obj-3} as the following unconstrained optimization problem:

-Where
+where